Currently Enrolling Trials

 Steglatro (ertugliflozin) is a sodium glucose co-transporter 2 (SGLT2) inhibitor.

-Steglatro is specifically indicated as an adjunct to diet and exercise to improve glycemic control in adults with type II diabetes mellitus.
+Steglatro is specifically indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.
 Steglatro was also approved for use in combination with sitagliptin and in combination with metformin.

 Steglatro is supplied as a tablet for oral administration.
 The recommended starting dose is 5 mg once daily, taken in the morning, with or without food.
 In patients tolerating 5 mg once daily, the dose may be increased to a maximum recommended dose of 15 mg once daily if additional glycemic control is needed.
 Please see drug label for administration in patients with renal impairment.